-Prepared by SMEC International Pty Limited for the Roads Department of the Ministry of Regional Development and Infrastructure of Georgia and the Asian Development Bank.
+Prepared by SMEC International Pty Limited for the Roads Department of the Ministry of Regional Development and Infrastructure of Georgia and the Asian Development Bank (ADB).

 This social monitoring report is a document of the borrower.
-The views expressed herein do not necessarily represent those of ADB's Board of Directors, Management, or staff, and may be preliminary in nature.
+The views expressed herein do not necessarily represent those of ADB's Board of Directors, Management, or Staff, and may be preliminary in nature.
+Your attention is directed to the "terms of use" section of ADB's website.

-In preparing any country program or strategy, financing any project, or by making any designation of or reference to a particular territory or geographic area in this document, the Asian Development Bank does not intend to make any judgments as to the legal or other status of any territory or area.
+In preparing any country program or strategy, financing any project, or by making any designation of or reference to a particular territory or geographic area in this document, ADB does not intend to make any judgments as to the legal or other status of any territory or area.